pcalil2308/operating-system-fork/README.md

-# Sintrop OS Apps
+# Sintrop Core Contracts
-Sintrop OS Apps and core contracts.
+Sintrop OS ImpactApps and core contracts.

 ## Project introduction
-Main community Operating System apps.
+Main community Operating System and ImpactApps.
+This repo acts as a smart contract development center and public database for the contracts.

+Any project that helps to impact positevely the environment is welcome here.

 ## Getting Started

 New contributors that want to fight for Nature are very welcome and needed.
-Before you start contributing, familiarize yourself with the Regeneration Credit sofware.
+Before you start contributing, familiarize yourself with the Sintrop Core sofware and with the development of smart contracts.

 ## How to contribute
 You can contribute: